-- 6.4 The ANOT final of 64 boards is played in 4 stanzas of 16 boards each (Monday 9.30 am). - 6.5 The draw for round 1 is of the form 1 v n/2+1.
+- 6.4 The ANOT final of 56 boards is played in 4 stanzas of 14 boards each (commencing on Monday at 9.00 am, then 11.00am, 1.15pm and 3.15pm).
+Finalists must toss for seating rights and lodge their team for the first stanza of 14 boards prior to departing the venue on Sunday 2nd May 2010. - 6.5 The draw for round 1 is of the form 1 v n/2+1.
 The draw for subsequent rounds (made as soon as practicable) pairs the unit having the highest rank by VP (excluding all penalties) with the next highest unit that it has not played previously and so on down the field. - 6.6 Until the scheduled commencement of play a defective draw (as a result of appeals, correction of scoring errors etc.) is corrected for the last round.
-For other rounds, and at the (sole) discretion of the CTD, a grossly-defective draw may be altered in a way that causes minimal disruption to the tournament.
+For other rounds, and at the (sole) discretion of the CTD, a grossly-defective draw may be altered in a way that causes minimal disruption to the tournament. - 6.7 A consolation teams event will be run on Monday 3rd May 2010 for those players who participated in the Open Teams and wish to nominate to play.
+The consolation teams event will consist of 6 x 8 board matches and will commence at 9.30am.